 RAA has been keeping South Australians and Broken Hill residents safe on the roads since 1903 and is now a leading general insurer, offering policies to protect your car, home and contents, boats and caravans.

 RAA is independently owned and underwrites its own car insurance policies - so you know you’re dealing with people who know the product inside and out.
-Plus, it bagged a Mozo People’s Choice Award in 2016, which is pretty impressive.
+And customers clearly think they're kicking goals – RAA took out three wins in the Mozo People's Choice Awards in 2020.

 Check out the details of an RAA car insurance policy below: